State's coronavirus cases pass 500,000 with 5,409 increase; deaths up 225

 Florida's deaths have hit triple digits all within the past few weeks.

-State and county increases represent deaths received by the state Tuesday and not the number of fatalities that occurred then.
+State and county increases represent fatalities received by the state Tuesday and not the number of fatalities that occurred then.
 The day someone dies and when it is received by the state can lag for several days.
-So far, the most deaths occurred on July 16 and 17 each with 147.
+So far, the most deaths occurred on July 16 and 17 each with 150.

 In the state report Wednesday, 226 new deaths were listed but one was removed from the previous day's report because it was determined not to be coronavirus related for a total increase of 225.